dantosXD/cultivatingthyme2020-copy-01/src/pages/index.md

         url: /generic
         is_scrolly: false
         is_primary: false
-    title: 'We help people '
+    title: 'We help people attain and '
     component: Mission
   - type: spotlight
     content: ''